CXwudi/personal-blog-source/content/posts/2023/11-anniversary-of-meeting-miku/index.en.md

 {{< figure src="Screenshot_2012-12-26-22-42-43.png" title="The first time I met Miku was in an MMD video featuring Hatsune and Dongfang Zhizi (It's also the earliest screenshot I could find as proof of me knowing Hatsune Miku)" link="https://www.bilibili.com/video/BV1Ex411F7Xs?t=56.8">}}

 Later on, I found the Project Diva series of games and played Project Diva Extend using [JPCSP](https://github.com/jpcsp/jpcsp) (at that time, PPSSPP was only at version 0.6.0 and couldn't run any of the Project Diva PSP games).
-Although the emulator is laggy and I couldn't even pass the easy difficulty, it didn't stop me from meeting Hatsune Miku.
+Although the emulator was laggy and I couldn't even pass the easy difficulty, it didn't stop me from meeting Hatsune Miku.

 Through the Project Diva Extend, I got to know the 6 members of Crypton Future Media - Hatsune Miku, Kagamine Rin, Kagamine Len, Megurine Luka, KAITO, and MEIKO.